 It was re-released in 2022 by DiceTree Games with deluxe components, new maps, and new variants (by the designer).

-- ancient Rome chariot racing
+- ancient Rome political intrigue and empire-building

 Mechanics (from transcript analysis)